 I currently work as a lab technician researching the structure of prion proteins at the MRC Prion Unit at UCL.
 I have experience of designing and delivering workshops, activities and events to communicate and educate various target audiences in the subject of neurodegenerative diseases through various methods and channels, applying for external funding for public engagement activities, and recruiting scientists to receive training and get involved in public engagement and science communication.

 I’m a molecular geneticist by training.
-I have completed my PhD in 2015 from the University of Cambridge specializing in skin biology.
-I’m currently working as a research associate at King’s College London.
+I have completed my PhD in 2015 from the University of Cambridge specializing in skin stem cell biology.
+My focus was how stem cells maintain tissue homeostasis by various molecular and genetic pathways.
 I have a long-standing interest in neurobiology and enjoy thinking how the brain makes us, us.
-I will soon be starting my postdoctoral training at Stanford University, USA to study the molecular aspect of synapse formation and function.
-Besides being a scientist, I’m an avid communicator of science, especially to school students through the STEM ambassador programme.
+I’m currently an EMBO research fellow working at Stanford University, USA to study the molecular logic of synapse formation and function.
+Besides being a scientist, I’m an avid communicator of science.
+I’m also a STEM ambassador.

 I am a Neurobiologist and PhD student studying at the University of Westminster.
 I attained my 1st in Biomedical Science (BSc) from King’s College London in 2014.
 Between 2012-2013 I underwent an exchange year at the National University of Singapore, one of the highest ranking universities in Asia.